Cognigy/Documentation/docs/en/docs/ai/flow-nodes/agent-assist/set-html-file.md

 ## Description
 <div class="divider"></div>

-This Node allows you to display customized HTML content in the Agent Assist workspace.
+This Node allows you to display customized HTML content in the Agent Assist Workspace.
 You can create custom layouts and designs for presenting information to a human agent.
 HTML content can include text, images, videos, and links.
 The Set HTML Tile Node is useful for displaying complex information or interactive elements such as forms or surveys.

 | Parameter    | Type          | Description                                                                                                                                |
 |--------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------|